cooperj/joshc.uk/content/portfolio/contineo.md

 ## What is the project?

-As a part of my Level 3 course, I created a pure HTML, CSS and JavaScript website for the company Contineo.
-They wanted a website that would be used to create a brand for Contineo.
+As a part of my college course, I created a HTML, CSS and JavaScript website for the fictitious company Contineo.
+They wanted a website that would be used to create a brand for themselves.

 They wanted a professional-looking interactive website, which allows them to concisely show the visitor the information about their company and what services they provide.